Lumzdas/makita/ARCH_SETUP.md

-# Makima Setup Guide for Arch Linux
+# Makita Setup Guide for Arch Linux

-This guide provides step-by-step instructions to install and configure Makima on Arch Linux.
+This guide provides step-by-step instructions to install and configure Makita on Arch Linux.

 ## Quick Setup (Automated)